-- 1. You need to do a better job of "hiring" good residents for your properties. - 2.
-Your property produces pain that is above your personal threshold.
-Consider selling it and exchanging into a property that produces less pain - and make your life easier.
+- A. You need to do a better job of "hiring" good residents for your properties. - B. Your property produces pain that is above your personal threshold.
+Consider selling it and completing a tax-deferred 1031 Exchange into a property that produces less pain and make your life easier.